 "Before Trans is an exceedingly well-written, layered, and compelling account of three overlapping gender-variant biographies.
-These stories have never been told together, and Rachel Mesch's beautiful braiding of their lives and loves, their desires and disappointments, offers a fresh and original take on trans history."
+These individuals' stories have never been told together, and Rachel Mesch's beautiful braiding of their lives and loves, their desires and disappointments, offers a fresh and original take on trans history."

 —Jack Halberstam, author of The Queer Art of Failure